 As of the date of this blog post it’s unclear if the Department of Labor’s fiduciary rule will go into effect.
 The rule is designed to raise the standards of investment advice in retirement accounts.
 Simply put, the fiduciary rule requires the advisor to act in the best interest of their clients.
 Here is where you, the client, are likely to say, “Well duh!”

 Yet, the rule was perceived as necessary to prevent some advisors from putting their interest in fees above their interest in you and your employees.
 For example, an advisor might include specific mutual funds on their 401(k) platform simply because they benefit from upfront sales charges or recurring 12-b1 fees.
 Such funds might be “suitable” for meeting the retirement goals of your employees, but they might not be in their “best interest” given the high fee structure.
-We have previously written about how you can understand if you’ve hired a broker or an advisor; read more here or get a simple checklist that you can use to help diagnose your advisor’s fiduciary status.
+We have previously written about how you can understand if you’ve hired a broker or an advisor; read more here.

 There has been a lot of news about the fiduciary rule over the past several months, and plan sponsors are likely now much better informed about the fees associated with their 401(k).
 In the meantime, retirement plan advisors are busily preparing for the new law, particularly the big broker-dealers who have historically been held only to the “suitability” standard.
 The law should be less of a hassle, and less of a cultural shift, for registered investment advisors (RIAs).
 They have long been held to a “best interest” standard, and many take pride in offering independent advice.